It is natural for a dog to bite. She uses her mouth far more than her paws for manipulating objects (for obvious reasons).

 All animals (including humans) exhibit a maternal defensiveness when they have offspring.
 A dog that has given birth to puppies will be exhausted, probably sore and most definitely defensive.
 After all, she wants to make sure her puppies are safe.
 A dog nursing will bite you if you get too close or attempt to take one of the puppies away.

 Most dogs will want to chase other animals.
 It is part of their inbuilt prey drive.
 When they see an animal or human that is running they will want to give chase and possibly bite.
-Well-rounded and well-trained dogs will at this point be recalled or will know that that is not what they do.
+Well-rounded and well-trained dogs will at this point be recalled or will know that this is not appropriate behaviour.
+However, prey aggression is one of the most difficult forms of aggression to interrupt.
+If your dog is prone to exhibit this behaviour, it is safer to keep her on a lead in risky situations.

 Here are three ways to try to stop your dog from biting: